 - For data flows from FlexNet Manager Suite to ServiceNow: If your ServiceNow instance has the Software Asset Management (SAM) Foundation plugin installed, you can choose to direct installed application data to SAM tables, CMDB tables, or both.
 If your ServiceNow instance does not have the SAM Foundation plugin installed, you must choose to direct Installed Application data to CMDB tables.
-For details on both, see Configuring the Software Asset Management Foundation Plugin and see the description of the Use CMDB and/or SAM tables for installation property in Integration Properties. - This release of the ServiceNow integration application supports the following versions of ServiceNow: - Kingston - London - Madrid - New York - Orlando.
+For details on both, see Configuring the Software Asset Management Foundation Plugin and see the description of the Use CMDB and/or SAM tables for installation property in Integration Properties. - For information on supported versions, go to the ServiceNow Store and search for 'Flexera'.